Mihaibbb/zellenge/README.md

 These are the main frameworks we used for the app:

-* React-Native pentru frontend
+* React-Native for front-end
 * Echo
-* NodeJS pentru backend
+* NodeJS for back-end
-* MongoDB pentru baza de date
+* MongoDB for data-base
-* Cloudinary pentru stocare in cloud
+* Cloudinary for cloud services

 <p align="right">(<a href="#top">back to top</a>)</p>